tirth97/project-ideas/README.md

     <li>The linux kernel uses read copy update to be able to perform read operations without holding locks.
 Explore RCU by implementing it in xv6 and use it to support a name cache with lock-free reads</li>
     <li>Intel recently announced for its upcoming processors.
 Implement support for Intel's Transactional Synchronization Extensions in the QEMU emulator.
 A follow-on project would be to explore the use of Intel TSX primitives in writing concurrent software, such as extending a small multi-core operating system (based on 6.828's xv6) to use transactional memory.</li>
 </ul>

+<sub>Many of the ideas are taken from course projects of different universities such MIT,Nirma etc.</etc>